-Our proposed interim requirement is that existing waste retention ponds that do not have hydraulic continuity to groundwater be required to meet a seepage rate of 0.9 millimeters per day established by the U.S. Department of Agriculture, Natural Resources Conservation Service.
+Our primary proposed interim requirement is that existing manure retention ponds that do not have hydraulic continuity to groundwater be required to meet a seepage rate of 0.9 millimeters per day, which approximates a seepage rate established by the U.S. Department of Agriculture, Natural Resources Conservation Service.
+This seepage rate appears to be a reasonable interim approach for existing ponds that are not in hydraulic continuity with groundwater because the seepage rate is generally consistent with the Tier 2 design standard for new and reconstructed ponds in the 2013 Dairy General WDRs, the amount of loading from these ponds is expected to be relatively small as long as the integrity of the ponds’ containment is maintained, and because we expect some denitrification in the soils underlying the ponds.

 Performing a seepage rate test using a water balance approach requires the hydraulic isolation of the pond under evaluation by controlling operational inflows and outflows and understanding the overall local hydraulic conditions.
 The seepage rate is computed by measuring the lowering of the water level and subtracting evaporative losses from the water surface.
 The seepage rate would have to be confirmed by a licensed professional (i.e., a professional engineer or professional geologist licensed in California) and be performed every three years.
-We also recommend that the Central Valley Water Board determine the best way to schedule all dairies to complete the triennial seepage rate tests over time (i.e., staggering the dates), due to a limited number of available licensed professionals.
+Performing seepage rate tests every three years is a prudent measure to ensure structural integrity to confirm the pond’s seal is still intact from potential disturbances due to ground subsidence, earthquakes, or damage from maintenance or other activities, or damage to the pond bottom from maintenance or some other activity.
+We also recommend that the Central Valley Water Board determine the best way to schedule all dairies to complete the triennial seepage rate tests over time (i.e., staggering the dates or phased in via an appropriate time schedule), due to a limited number of available licensed professionals and Central Valley Water Board to review the required submittals.

-The Central Valley Water Board should consider imposing additional requirements in the revised dairy general waste discharge requirements to implement this component of the regulatory framework if site-specific groundwater quality data indicates that the Nitrogen Discharge Limitation is not being met despite compliance with the seepage rate.
-We also recommend that the Central Valley Water Board consider requiring additional measures to be implemented if the seepage rate is not met initially, to ensure the seepage rate is ultimately met -- unless the dairy can demonstrate that the leachate seeping out of the pond does not exceed 8 mg/L nitrogen.
+The Central Valley Water Board should consider imposing additional requirements in the revised dairy general waste discharge requirements to implement this component of the regulatory framework if site-specific groundwater quality data indicates that the Nitrogen Discharge Limit is not being met despite compliance with the seepage rate.
+We also recommend that the Central Valley Water Board consider requiring additional measures to be implemented if the seepage rate is not met initially, to ensure the seepage rate is ultimately met—unless the dairy can demonstrate that the liquid in the pond does not exceed 10 mg/L nitrogen.

 The rationale for this proposed interim requirement is that pond liners are expensive, and ponds are responsible for a small fraction of nitrogen loading from dairies, as discussed in Section I.F.1.
 This approach would allow dairies that are meeting the interim seepage rate to focus their efforts and resources first on reducing land application nitrogen loading.

 We recognize that for some dairies, performing the seepage rate test may not be feasible.
-For example, while valves may be installed to shut off operational inflows, the test is not feasible for those dairies that have only one waste retention pond because generally dairy waste flows are constant over time.
+For example, while valves may be installed to shut off operational inflows, the test is not feasible for those dairies that have only one manure retention pond because generally dairy manure flows are constant over time.
 Seepage tests are also subject to inaccuracies in measurements due to changes in weather patterns such as precipitation and evaporation; timing and availability of professionals with expertise in performing seepage tests may prove to be cost prohibitive.
-Also, waste retention ponds with subsurface infrastructure may not be able to feasibly support redirecting flows (for example, to storage tanks) to be able to accurately measure seepage.
+Also, manure retention ponds with subsurface infrastructure may not be able to feasibly support redirecting flows (for example, to storage tanks) to be able to accurately measure seepage.